 In February 2022, Russia commenced a military invasion of Ukraine.
 Russia's invasion and the ensuing response by Ukraine may disrupt our partner companies' ability to conduct clinical trials in Russia, Ukraine, Belarus, and Georgia, and potentially other neighboring countries.
 Although the impact of Russia's military action is highly unpredictable, certain clinical trial sites may be affected, including those of our partner company Checkpoint in Russia, Ukraine, Belarus, and Georgia.
 Those clinical trial sites may suspend or terminate trials, and patients could be forced to evacuate or choose to relocate, making them unavailable for initial or further participation in clinical trials.
-Alternative sites to fully and timely compensate for clinical trial activities in these areas may not be available and our partner companies may need to find other countries to conduct these clinical trials.

-Clinical trial interruptions may delay our partner companies' plans for clinical development and approvals for their product candidates, which could increase their costs and jeopardize their ability to commence product sales and generate revenues, which could adversely affect the value of our investment in our partner companies.
+Alternative sites to fully and timely compensate for clinical trial activities in these areas may not be available, and we may need to find other countries to conduct these clinical trials.
+Clinical trial interruptions may delay our plans for clinical development and approvals for our product candidates, which could increase costs and jeopardize our ability to commence product sales and generate.